 Whilst monitoring the funding position is central to my role, it is also important that we ensure other operational aspects of the Flightpath run by Insight Investment Management (Insight) are working correctly, as this is vital to the success of the strategy.
-Therefore, we monitor on a monthly basis using a red/amber/green (RAG) rating system and the summary at March 2021 is shown above.
+Therefore, we monitor on a monthly basis using a red/amber/green ("RAG") rating system and the summary at March 2022 is shown.
 It can be seen that all aspects were in line with expectations apart from:

-- The synthetic equity mandate, where there has been some underperformance relative to an unhedged equity position.
-This is driven by the sharp rally in equity markets post March 2020, causing the value of the equity downside protection to be less valuable.
+The synthetic equity mandate has seen some underperformance relative to an unhedged equity position since inception.
+This is driven by the sharp rally in equity markets post March 2020 following the Covd-19 market recovery, which caused the value of the equity downside protection to be less valuable.
 Overall, however, the rally in markets has meant that the synthetic equity mandate has been a key contributor to the improved overall funding position.
-This equity downside protection is still critical to the overall strategy of protecting against large falls in markets, such as those we experienced last year due to the economic impact of the pandemic. - The "cash plus" funds which provide the collateral to operate the framework experienced some underperformance over the first half of 2020 as a result of increased credit spreads driven by the economic impact of the Covid-19 pandemic.
-Since then, these funds have performed well as part of the recovery and have added value relative to the previous collateral framework that didn't make use of these types of funds.
+This equity downside protection is still critical to the overall strategy of protecting against large falls in markets, such as those we experienced last year due to the economic impact of the pandemic.